Pierre2004/Themes-for-Discord/README.md

 # Themes-for-Discord

-To install a theme on Discord, you have to use Vencord or OpenAsar (I'm not responsible if your account gets banned by Discord, it's not very appreciated to install this kind of stuff) :
+To install a theme on Discord, you have to use Vencord or OpenAsar :

 https://vencord.dev/
 https://openasar.dev/